Bishops-CS-Classes-22-23/OpenCV/README.md

 # OpenCV
- OpenCV Project: Adding a Virtual Background To a Subject
+ OpenCV Project: Adding a Virtual Background To a Subject, DONE

 Chapters: